Hassanal Bolkiah: Amedeo crisis

-However, the BIA alleged that the Prince failed to uphold the agreement by failing to disclose all his accounts, and allowing money to be taken from frozen accounts, and restarted legal proceedings to gain full control of the Prince's assets.
+The BIA alleged that the Prince failed to uphold the agreement by failing to disclose all his accounts, and allowing money to be taken from frozen accounts, and restarted legal proceedings to gain full control of the Prince's assets.
 After a number of appeals, this finally reached the Privy Council in London, which can serve as Brunei's highest court of appeal as a result of Brunei's former protectorate status.
 The Privy Council rejected Prince Jefri's evidence, describing his contention that the agreement allowed for him to retain a number of properties as "simply incredible", and ruled in favour of the Government of Brunei and the BIA; consequently the Prince's appeal was dismissed and he was ordered to return the rest of his assets to Brunei.
 The decision of the Privy Council did not end the litigation between Prince Jefri and the BIA.
 The BIA re-opened proceedings in Malaysia and the Cayman Islands, resulting in the BIA gaining control over the Hotel Bel-Air in Los Angeles and The New York Palace Hotel in Manhattan.

 The BIA also re-opened collateral litigation in the High Court of England and Wales.
 After winning before the Privy Council, the BIA asked the court to determine whether Prince Jefri should be held in contempt of court for allegedly making misstatements in his listing of assets.
 The contempt proceeding was scheduled for a hearing in June 2008, but the Prince did not attend, instead going to Paris.
 Judge Peter Smith did not rule on whether Prince Jefri was in contempt, but did issue a warrant for his arrest.
-As of November 2010, the warrant still appears to be in place, meaning the Prince will be arrested if he enters the UK.

 As of October, 2009, Prince Jefri appears to have been allowed back to Brunei.
 He is not back in any official government role but retains all his royal titles and decorations and remains in the royal protocol order.
 He is seen at major national functions like the national teachers day celebrations, the sultan's birthday and at the National Day Celebrations.
 His most recent appearance was at The Legco (Legislative Council) opening ceremony in March 2012.